markwemekamp/RankOne-Umbraco-SEO-Tool/README.md

 Add `--touch` to either command to automatically touch the web.config on a deploy

+Create an Umbraco package

     grunt package

-Creates an Umbraco package
+Create a nuget package

     grunt nuget

-Creates a nuget package